-Our securities portfolio may lose significant value due to a decline in equity prices and other market-related risks, thus impacting our debt ratio, financial strength, and possibly financial results.
+Our securities portfolio may lose significant value due to a decline in equity prices and other market-related risks, thus impacting our debt ratio and financial strength.

-At September 30, 2016, we had a portfolio of securities with a total fair value of approximately \$71.5 million, consisting of Atwood Oceanics, Inc. and Schlumberger, Ltd. The total fair value of the portfolio of securities was \$91.5 million at September 30, 2015.
-These securities are subject to a wide variety of market-related risks that could substantially reduce or increase the fair value of the holdings.
-The portfolio is recorded at fair value on the balance sheet with changes in unrealized after-tax value reflected in the equity section of the balance sheet unless a decline in fair value below our cost basis is considered to be other than temporary in which case the change is recorded through earnings.
-Our position in Atwood Oceanics, Inc. (an offshore drilling company severely impacted by the downturn in the energy sector) was in an unrealized loss position for under 30 days at September 30, 2015, and then dropped below cost again in December 2015 and continued to be in a loss position through fiscal 2016.
-During the fourth quarter of fiscal 2016, we determined the loss was other-than-temporary.
-As a result, we recognized a \$26.0 million other-than-temporary impairment charge.
-At November 17, 2016, the fair value of the portfolio had decreased to approximately \$68.8 million.
+At September 30, 2017, we had a portfolio of securities with a total fair value of approximately \$70.1 million, consisting of Atwood Oceanics, Inc. ("Atwood") and Schlumberger, Ltd. The total fair value of the portfolio of securities was \$71.5 million at September 30, 2016.
+In May of 2017, Ensco plc ("Ensco") announced that it entered into a definitive merger agreement under which Ensco would acquire Atwood in an all-stock transaction.
+The transaction closed on October 6, 2017.
+Under the terms of the merger agreement, we received 1.60 shares of Ensco for each share of our Atwood common stock.
+The securities in our portfolio are subject to a wide variety of market-related risks that could substantially reduce or increase the fair value of the holdings.
+In general, the portfolio is recorded at fair value on the balance sheet with changes in unrealized after-tax value reflected in the equity section of the balance sheet.
+However, where a decline in fair value below our cost basis is considered to be other than temporary, the change in value is recorded as a charge through earnings.
+During the fourth quarter of fiscal 2016, we determined that a loss was other-than-temporary and we recognized a \$26.0 million impairment charge.
+No such impairment charge was recognized in fiscal 2017.
+At November 16, 2017, the fair value of the portfolio had decreased to approximately \$63.2 million.